 \item $b_B=b_A$:\\ The spacetime is regular in the entire Gowdy square.
 In particular, the Ernst potential $\E$ and the metric potentials $u$, $Q$ and $M$ are smooth.
 Moreover, $\Hf$ is a smooth Cauchy horizon, generated by the Killing vector $\partial_{\rho_1}$.

-\item $b_B\neq b_A$ and $b_B\neq b_B\pm4$:\\ The spacetime is regular in the entire Gowdy square and the Ernst potential $\E$ is smooth, however the metric potential $u$ is not well adapted to describe this case and blows up at $\Hf$.
+\item $b_B\neq b_A$ and $b_B\neq b_A\pm4$:\\ The spacetime is regular in the entire Gowdy square and the Ernst potential $\E$ is smooth, but the metric potential $u$ is not well adapted to describing this case and blows up at $\Hf$.
 However, there is no physical singularity at $\Hf$.
-Instead, $\Hf$ is a smooth Cauchy horizon, generated by the null vector $\partial_{\rho_1}-a_0\partial_{\rho_2}$. \end{enumerate} This shows that --- with exception of the two singular cases (i) and (ii) --- smooth Gowdy symmetric generalized Taub-NUT solutions (with a past Cauchy horizon at $t=0$) always develop a second Cauchy horizon at $t=\pi$.
+Instead, $\Hf$ is a smooth Cauchy horizon, generated by the null vector $\partial_{\rho_1}-a_0\partial_{\rho_2}$. \end{enumerate} This shows that --- with the exception of the two singular cases (i) and (ii) --- smooth Gowdy symmetric generalized Taub-NUT solutions (with a past Cauchy horizon at $t=0$) always develop a second Cauchy horizon at $t=\pi$.
 This future Cauchy horizon, in the same way as the one in the past, is homeomorphic to \Sth and its null generator has closed integral curves.
-Hence our results can in particular be understood as a partial resolution of a problem which remained open in \cite{chrusciel1990}.
-Namely, at least in our class of spacetimes, the union of the Gowdy square and its interior is isomorphic to the closure of the MGHD of corresponding Cauchy data.
+Hence our results can in particular be understood as a partial resolution of a problem which remained open in \cite{Chrusciel:1990ti}.
+Namely, at least in our class of spacetimes, the Gowdy square is isometric to the closure of the MGHD of corresponding Cauchy data.

 It is interesting to compare these results with the situation of spatial $\St\times\So$ topology as investigated in \cite{Hennig2010}.
 For this case, it was shown that Gowdy spacetimes with a regular past Cauchy horizon $\Hp$ develop a regular future horizon $\Hf$ if and only if a particular quantity $J$, which can be read-off from the asymptotic data\footnote{In terms of the Ernst potential at $\Hp$, $J$ is defined as $J=-\frac{1}{8Q\p^2}(b_A-b_B-4Q\p)$, where $Q\p$ denotes the constant value of the metric potential $Q$ on $\Hp$ in the $\St\times\So$ case.}, does not vanish.
-In the limit $J\to 0$, $\Hp$ transforms into a scalar curvature singularity.
-Hence, the behavior is similar to the $\Sth$ case: with exception of singular cases, spacetimes with a past Cauchy horizon generically develop a future Cauchy horizon.
-However, the nature of the singular cases is slightly different: In the $\St\times\So$ case, the curvature blows up along the entire future boundary $\Hf$, whereas we find only singularities at the isolated points $C$ or $D$ on $\Hf$ for $\Sth$ symmetry.
+In the limit $J\to 0$, $\Hf$ transforms into a scalar curvature singularity.
+Hence, the behavior is similar to the $\Sth$ case: with the exception of non-generic singular cases, spacetimes with a past Cauchy horizon generically develop a future Cauchy horizon.
+However, the nature of the singular cases is slightly different: In the $\St\times\So$ case, the curvature blows up along the entire future boundary $\Hf$, whereas we find only singularities at the isolated points $C$ or $D$ on $\Hf$ for $\Sth$ topology.